The Journal of Seventeenth-Century Music

 Auff Erden/ und ins Himmelssaal/

-Die uns deinn Grimm ankünden.[11]
+Die uns deinn Grimm ankünden.[11](We have earned such misery with our grievous sins, and because we have been wicked, your punishment has found us; there are many signs everywhere on earth and in the heavens that announce your wrath to us.)

 Heinrich Schütz, too, subscribed to this view in the dedicatory poem to his Musikalische Exequien of 1636, presenting the current situation as the punishment with which “the Almighty God out of righteous spirit scourged us for our grievous sins and great misdeeds through the fierceness of war.”[12]
 The collective emotional response to the war thus took shape within an eschatological framework of guilt, repentance, anxious expectation, and longing for salvation.